Champion Hunters Chase Preview, Tips, Runners & Trends

 Champion Hunters Chase Trainer Statistics

-There are multiple leading trainers in the Champion Hunters Chase over the last 20 renewals, with Paul Nicholls, David Kemp, and Warren Greatrex having all won the race two times.
-Paul Nicholls' winners have been with Wonderful Charm (2019) and Secret Investor (2023).
-David Kemp winners have been with Moroman (2015) and Law Of Gold (2021).
+There are multiple leading trainers in the Champion Hunters Chase over the last 20 renewals, with Paul Nicholls, David Kemp, and Warren Greatrex having all won the race twice.
+Paul Nicholls winners have been with Wonderful Charm (2019) and Secret Investor (2023).
+David Kemp's winners have been with Moroman (2015) and Law of Gold (2021).
 Warren Greatrex winners have been with Paint The Clouds (2014 & 2016).

 Here are some of the top Champion Hunters Chase trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):